The following resources will help your school compete in the competition. Make sure to have fun while recycling more!

 Place competition posters throughout the school.
 Recycle-Bowl has high-quality posters available to print on demand.
 Double click on the thumbnails below to download.

 Need some help explaining Recycle-Bowl to your principal, Green Team or PTA?
 Download this one-page overview flyer.
 Plan to promote Recycle-Bowl at an upcoming conference or meeting?
-Save the Date card: Click here to download or double click on the thumbnail below.
+Save the Date card: Click here to download

 These scorecards will help your school keep track of the weight of your recyclables and show others how well you are doing.
 Double click on the thumbnails below to download.
 These are not required to be turned in.
 However, if you are a winner you might be asked to show some proof and these can be used.
 This spreadsheet has multiple tabs allowing flexibility based on your material mix.